 3. Tobacco use and alcohol consumption

 Unhealthy diet and physical inactivity can elevate blood pressure, blood glucose, lipid levels, and also increases weight.
-These measurable risk factors are known as “intermediate risk factors” indicating an increased risk of developing a heart failure, stroke, heart attack and other co morbidities (1).
+These measurable risk factors are known as “intermediate risk factors” indicating an increased risk of developing heart failure, stroke, heart attack and other comorbidities (1).

 Facts & Figures:

-The following data is obtained from World Health Organization & from Public Health Agency of Canada.
+The following data is obtained from the World Health Organization & from the Public Health Agency of Canada.